pfh/fitnoise/doc/assess.md

 If using a model based on the normal distribution and you obtain a small "noise combined p value", this is good reason to switch to the corresponding model based on the t distribution.

-Generally models based on the t distribution will be able to avoid a small noise combined p-value.
+Generally models based on the t distribution will be able to avoid a small noise combined p value.
 When something goes wrong with these models, the "df" (degrees of freedom) becomes small.
 Smaller than around 5 is cause for concern.
 When the "df" is small, you will also obtain few genes declared significantly differentially expressed.
-In this sense, the models based on the t distribution are safe, their failure mode is to not find significant differential expression.
+In this sense, the models based on the t distribution are safer, their failure mode is to not find significant differential expression.

 If you obtain a small "df", you may have samples of variable quality, or there may be unwanted variation such as batch effects.
-Possible solutions are to exclude low quality samples, include a coefficient for a known batch effect, or to use a more advanced noise model.
+Possible solutions are to exclude low quality samples, exclude lowly expressed genes, include a coefficient for a known batch effect, or to use a more advanced [noise model](models.md).
+For example you could use a noise model with per-sample variances, or a noise model that includes random effects identified using control genes.

 Choosing between noise models
 ---